 Export a CSV of the Campaign Members in the SFDC Campaign you need to update.
 But, you only want to do this for the historical group… so only the group that became members of this Campaign on the date you ran the historical workflow.
-In this CSV, you only need three columns; Email Address, Campaign Member ID and “Bizible Touchpoint Date” (this is the field above that you mapped to the Touchpoint Date in Marketo Measure).
-The “Bizible Touchpoint Date” field should be empty.
+In this CSV, you only need three columns; Email Address, Campaign Member ID and “Bizible Historical Date” (this is the custom field you created above, and the field that you mapped to the Touchpoint Date in Marketo Measure).
+The “Bizible Historical Date” field should be empty.
 We’re going to call this list the “Import List”.

 Once your Vlookup is done, copy and paste the values that are now in the “Touchpoint Date” field on the “Import List” into a new column.
 You need these to be actual values, not the Vlookup results.

-What you should have now is an “Import List” with three columns of data–Email, Campaign Member ID and Bizible Touchpoint Date–with dates listed in the “Bizible Touchpoint Date” field for all records on the CSV.
+What you should have now is an “Import List” with three columns of data–Email, Campaign Member ID and Bizible Historical Date–with dates listed in the “Bizible Historical Date” field for all records on the CSV.
 You’re ready to rock.